 In fulfilling their commitments and obligations to patients or others served, healthcare executives function as moral advocates and models.
-Since every management decision affects the health and well-being of both individuals and communities, healthcare executives must carefully evaluate the possible outcomes of their decisions.
+Since every management decision executives must carefully evaluate the possible outcomes of their decisions.
 In organizations that deliver healthcare services, they must work to safeguard and foster the rights, interests and prerogatives of patients or others served.